 Strategic Plan

-Our Strategic Plan has five pillars: Challenge the System; Lead the Change; Be the Voice; Take it Global; and Secure the Future.
+Our Strategic Plan has five pillars: Challenge the System; Lead the Change; Be the Voice; Connect with the world; and Influence global thinking about ‘Indigeneity’.
 Every day we work to create positive social change for women and girls at home and abroad irrespective of their ethnicity, religion, age, sexual orientation, physical ability or other identities.

 Learn more through our Annual Reports.